 Ownership and Responsibility: All initial equipment, including desktops, laptops, monitors, or anything else provided will remain the property of the University of Washington, and must be returned when you leave the School.
 And REGARDLESS of which operating system you use, you are ultimately responsible for the security of the computer, intrusions into that computer, and the consequences to the broader network and community - see the responsibilities for "Computer User" in the UW Security Responsibilities at http://www.washington.edu/computing/security/responsibilities.html In particular, you will have full responsibility for any security-related incidents and will be expected to handle them with immediacy and vigor.
 You might also become acquainted or be reminded of the University's rules on Appropriate use of UW equipment at http://www.washington.edu/itconnect/policy/

 Should you want to move out of your office and into a Research Lab...

 Consider the monitor on your desk, to be part of the furniture.
 If you move to another grad office and there is not a similar monitor, one will be provided for you.
-Monitors should *never* be moved to research labs.
+Lab-managed monitors are tethered to the desk and should never be moved to research labs.
 Research labs are responsible for providing adequate (hopefully more than adequate) computing resources for their users and inhabitants.
 If you have a School sponsored desktop and wish to move to a lab or elsewhere, inform both your faculty advisor as well as Support of the situation.